 Believe it or not, I grew up in a home without a banister along the steep steps to the basement.
 I have this vivid memory of following my mom, slipping with her through the gate, and promptly starting to tumble right over the edge of the stairs.

-3 More Tips For Safe Stairs
+Tips for Safe Stairs

-Through my excessive babyproofing phase, I came across these helpful little tips that improve stair safety in your home.
+Through my excessive babyproofing phase, I came across these helpful tips that improve stair safety in your home.

 These are best for a little later on when your child starts using the stairs for themselves.

-2. Carpet the stairs
+2. Carpet the Stairs

-As a general rule, carpeting is always better for your kids than hardwood flooring.
-Not only does it cushion falls, prevent slips, and offer a better grip for small feet, it’s a great way to protect the stairs themselves.
+As a general rule, carpeting is better for your kids than hardwood flooring.
+Not only does it cushion falls, prevent slips, and offer a better grip for small feet, but it’s a great way to protect the stairs themselves.

-3. Remove baby gates
+3. Remove Baby Gates

 Stair Babyproofing Don’ts